 Prostate cancer is the most common malignant tumor in males.
 It is more common as we age, but the age of the onset is highly variable.

-If you have many risk factors, you could develop prostate cancer at an early age.
+Individuals with multiple risk factors may be at risk of developing prostate cancer at a younger age.
 But how do you know?
 Some people think that they should get screened for prostate cancer every year after 40 or 50 years old.
 But that is based on outdated data.
 In the current medical practice, there’s no reason to do that if you’re not at risk or have symptoms.

-As such, paying attention to warning signs of prostate cancer is fundamental for its diagnosis.
+As such, paying attention to these 5 warning signs of prostate cancer is fundamental for its diagnosis.
 In this article, we’re reviewing the most acute symptoms of prostate cancer.

 They can be useful as a warning that we should get screened or checked by a urologist.
-If you have one of them or more, we’re also telling you what steps to take and what’s happening after that.
+If you have one of these 5 prostate cancer warning signs or more, we’re also telling you what steps to take and what’s happening after that.

 What is prostate cancer?